Our 3StepDivorceTM Online Divorce for Massachusetts is offered with a peace-of-mind 100% guarantee.

 This easy to use online divorce is a "do it yourself (without a lawyer)" solution for any uncontested divorce (with or without children) that will be filed in the state of Massachusetts.
 An uncontested MA divorce is one in which you and your spouse are in agreement and eliminates the stress and expense of settling your divorce in court.

 With 3StepDivorceTM you can complete and print your Massachusetts divorce forms (including a marital settlement agreement) instantly.
-Then, follow our step-by-step filing procedures to file your own divorce in a timely, professional, and hassle free fashion.
+Then, follow our step-by-step filing procedures to file your Massachusetts divorce papers in a timely, professional, and hassle-free fashion.
 The online software is designed to give you full control of your divorce and also avoids the use of third party data entry, thus helping protect your personal information and privacy.
 If you're not ready to file for divorce in MA, learn more about getting your Separation Agreement or learn more about the basics of divorce in Massachusetts.

 3StepDivorceTM is a premium online divorce solution provided by 3 Step Solutions, LLC, a sister company of Divorce Source, Inc., the owner and operator of the Divorce Source Network, the web's largest and most visited online divorce resource since 1997.